Santander Edge Saver review: earn 6% interest

 Is it worth paying the £3 monthly fee for this high interest rate?

-But there are drawbacks, including the requirement to open a Santander Edge current account (which has a monthly fee), a limited balance that earns interest and a bonus that ends after 12 months.
+But there are drawbacks, including the requirement to open a Santander Edge current account (which has a monthly fee, though this is covered for a year at the moment), a limited balance that earns interest and a bonus that ends after 12 months.

 When you take all that into account, just how much will you earn?
 Here’s our analysis.